-A host of tools have been developed for Java and the JML specification language, for both runtime and static correctness checking [13].
-In particular, ESC/Java2 [14] enables programmers to catch common errors by sending verification conditions to an automatic theorem prover.
-However, it is fully automatic and thus not powerful enough for full formal verification.
-The LOOP tool [15], on the other hand, translates JML-annotated Java programs into a set of PVS theories, which can be proved interactively using the PVS proof assistant.
-Another tool called JACK, the Java Applet Correctness Kit [16], allows the use of both automatic and interactive provers from an Eclipse front end.
+For Java and the JML specification language a host of tools have been developed for both runtime and static checking [12].
+In particular, ESC/Java2 [16] enables programmers to catch common errors by sending proof conditions to an automatic theorem prover.
+However, it is fully automatic and thus not suitable for full formal verification.
+The LOOP tool [21], on the other hand, translates JML-annotated Java programs into a set of PVS theories, which can be proved interactively using the PVS proof assistant.
+Another tool called JACK, the Java Applet Correctness Kit [11], allows the use of both automatic and interactive provers, and is even nicely integrated into the Eclipse IDE.